Silver Star Cafe

-The Silver Star Cafe is a restaurant located in the west end of Port Hedland, Western Australia.
+The Silver Star Cafe is a restaurant in the west end of Port Hedland, Western Australia.
 Its kitchen and lounge area are housed within a historic preserved railway carriage, and it has an alfresco deck alongside.
 A project of BHP Billiton Iron Ore, with support from Town of Port Hedland, Boom Logistics and Laing O'Rourke, the cafe was officially opened by the Premier of Western Australia, Colin Barnett, on 26 October 2010.

 History

-Midwest
+United States

-The railway carriage that is now the nucleus of the Silver Star Cafe was built by the Budd Company in 1939, for the Chicago, Burlington and Quincy Railroad, commonly known as the Burlington.
-A "diner-parlour and observation car", it was assigned the fleet number 301, and was named the Silver Star.
+The railway carriage that is now the nucleus of the Silver Star Cafe was built by the Budd Company in 1939, for the Chicago, Burlington & Quincy Railroad (CB&QR).
+A diner-parlour and observation car, it was assigned the fleet number 301, and was named the Silver Star.

-Together with two passenger cars, the Silver Leaf and the Silver Eagle, and a power car, the Silver Charger, the Silver Star made up the General Pershing Zephyr, a streamliner train named after General John 'Black Jack' Pershing.
-On 30 April 1939, the train made its inaugural passenger trip between St Louis and Kansas City, Missouri, in the midwest of the US.
+Together with two passenger cars, the Silver Leaf and the Silver Eagle, and a power car, the Silver Charger, the Silver Star made up the General Pershing Zephyr, a streamliner train named after General John Pershing.
+On 30 April 1939, the train made its inaugural passenger trip between St Louis and Kansas City, Missouri, in the Midwestern United States.

-Pershing was a World War I veteran, who became the chief of staff of the United States Army.
+Pershing was a World War I veteran, who became the Chief of Staff of the United States Army.
 He was born and raised in a town not far from the train's route.
-The names Silver Leaf, Silver Eagle and Silver Star all corresponded to US Army badges of rank, while the Silver Charger was named after one of the General's horses.
+The names Silver Leaf, Silver Eagle and Silver Star all corresponded to US Army badges of rank, while the Silver Charger was named after one of the general's horses.

-The General Pershing Zephyr was the ninth and last in a series of "shovelnose" Zephyr streamliners operated by the Burlington, and the only one made up of non-articulated cars.
+The General Pershing Zephyr was the ninth and last in a series of "shovelnose" Zephyr streamliners operated by the CB&QR, and the only one made up of non-articulated cars.
 The "shovelnose" Zephyrs were lighter and faster than their contemporaries, because they were made of lightweight stainless steel, to a unique "streamlined" design.
 Although the earlier, articulated, versions of these trains had the further advantage of a reduced number of trucks (bogies), and no couplers, the General Pershing Zephyr's non-articulated configuration provided maximum flexibility and ease of maintenance.

 The Silver Star was the tail-end car in the General Pershing Zephyr.
-It had a rounded observation end, and was considered to be the train's "most distinguished car."
+It had a rounded observation end, and was considered to be the train's "most distinguished car".
 Inside, it was fitted with a dining room 19 ft in length seating 24 passengers at six tables.
 At the rounded end was an observation parlour with 22 movable seats, and a kitchen and pantry were at the other end.

 The General Pershing Zephyr ran on its assigned route until the United States entered World War II, and then its individual cars continued in use on other trains.
 As late as 1967, Silver Star was still in the consist of the combined Ak-Sar-Ben Zephyr and American Royal Zephyr.
+It was withdrawn in 1968.